belasco/savegpsfiles/README.md

 Automate the process of saving new gpx files from a GARMIN etrex using a simple ncurses interface.

+The main script is savecurrentUI.py which is an ncurses wrapper around savecurrentgps.py I symlink this in my `~/bin` directory which is in my PATH. savecurrentgps loads settings from the file `settings.cfg` This file contains the locations to look for where the GPS is mounted to and the folders to expect to save files to.
+If this settings file is missing, running archive\_makefolders.py will create it.
+See the global variable CONFIGPATH in __init__.py which defines the default location for this.

-Using settings from the file settings.cfg, the script checks for the GPS, which should mount at GARMNTPT, finds the number of the last file (location also defined in settings.cfg), generates a new filename and uses this as the destination to copy the file from the mount (GARFILEPTH) to the folder.
-In the background it copies the gpx file from the Garmin device to a temporary folder and zips it before moving it into the correct (1_original) directory.
+The main script checks for the GPS, which should have been mounted at GARMNTPT by the system, finds the number of the last file (usually in `1_original` defined in settings.cfg), generates a new filename and uses this as the destination to copy the file from the mount (GARFILEPTH) to the folder.
+In the background it compresses this original file straight off the GPS by copying the gpx file from the Garmin device to a temporary folder and zipping it (with gzip) before moving it into the archive (`1_original`) directory.

-Then it asks the user if they want to view/edit the file in viking, if it is on the system.
+It also uses the related script [gpxprocessing]: https://github.com/belasco/gpxprocessing if present on the system, to save a stripped down version of the original file to the `2_preprocessed` directory.
+See that script for details.
+Then it asks the user if they want to view/edit the file in [viking]: https://sourceforge.net/projects/viking/, if it is on the system.

 The utility script archive\_makefolders.py with no arguments moves the current lot of GPS files into an archive location and creates a